 - Implement data breach notification

-The Bank has established an enterprise-wide GDPR programme, with key executive sponsorship, that covers its impacted subsidiaries and affiliates.
-Data processing activities that involve data about individuals in the EU are under review, including applications and databases, policies, processes, and procedures to ensure that employees, partners, and vendors process personal data in compliance with GDPR requirements.
+The Bank established an enterprise-wide GDPR programme, with key executive sponsorship, that covered its impacted subsidiaries and affiliates.
+Data processing activities that involve data about individuals in the EU were reviewed, including applications and databases, policies, processes, and procedures to ensure that employees, partners, and vendors process personal data in compliance with GDPR requirements.

 Bank of America Merrill Lynch leverages a network of country compliance officers and a global Privacy Legal and Compliance team to ensure sustainable compliance with the GDPR going forward.